The Evil Within (1970 film)

 The Evil Within (also known as ′Passport to Danger′) is a 1970 Indo-Filipino drama film directed by Lamberto V. Avellana and starring Dev Anand and Zeenat Aman.

 Plot

-A layered narrative.
-Lots of shades of gray.
+The film consists of a layered narrative and lots of shades of gray.
 A palace intrigue meets the corporate mechanism of a criminal enterprise to gain more profit.
 The police have their own orders and the organized crime division their own.
 All make deals to further their own cause.